Designated Establishment Managers (DEM) FAQs

 Yes.
 A massage therapist working as an independent contractor may serve as a DEM, so long as they are qualified to serve as a DEM.

-Can a massage therapist be the DEM of more than one establishment?
+Can a licensee be the DEM of more than one establishment?

 Can a massage establishment have multiple DEMs?